Everything You Need To Know About The New Facebook Pages Experience

 This can get pretty confusing, but there are a couple of ways to switch between your personal profile and your business page.

-And that’s how you switch from your personal profile to your Facebook business page!
+And that's how you switch from your personal profile to your Facebook business page!
 And how you switch from your business page to your personal page.
-You can schedule a free strategy session with Empowered Social Media if you need help.

 Previous